polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/prepare-a-local-relay-chain.md

    Because both validators are running on a single local computer it isn't necessary to specify the `--bootnodes` command-line option and the IP address and peer identifier of the first node.
    The `bootnodes` option is necessary if you want to connect nodes that run outside of the local network or nodes that are not identified in the chain specification file.
+   If you don't see relaychain producing blocks, try disabling your firewall or adding the bootnodes parameter with the alice node's address.

 ## Where to go next